 Here’s how to replace the carriage assembly of your garage door.
 It’s a fairly simple DIY garage door repair if you have the right tools and equipment.

 Disconnecting the Door & Carriage

-Pull the release cord of the trolley to disconnect it from the door.
+Pull the release cord of the trolley to disconnect it from the garage door.
 This is the cord hanging from the assembly.
 Next, raise and lower the door by hand so that the carriage assembly is pulled to the outer end of the rail.

-Place a ladder near the end of the rail at the wall above the door opening.
+Place a ladder near the end of the rail at the wall above the garage door opening.
 Remove the cotter pin from the cotter bolt that attaches the upper end of the door arm to the carriage with a pair of pliers.

 Replacing the Carriage